 Going further, he says that it depends of course.
 It depends on the particular algorithm, what scores the algorithm can generate at a granular level and what it has to assume or guess for the other pages it does not have enough information to generate at that granular level.

 Explaining further, John says that “And it’s also that there are always a lot of different things that come out with regards to search, and some are a little bit more focused on the domain or on a bigger picture of the website.
 Some are focused more on smaller parts of a website.”

 Each time there is a Google update, it tests and verifies the quality and performance of a webpage and a website, and then assigns the ranking to that particular website accordingly.

 There are some factors and based on that Google Dance happens.
 These factors are: –

 Age – The newer the website, the higher the chances of fluctuation.

-Competitiveness – If there is more competition on the keyword you are targeting or the industry or locality you are in, the more will be the fluctuation.
+Competitiveness – If there is more competition on the keyword you are targeting or the industry or locality you are in, the more will be fluctuating.

-Link Building – The numbers of link building also affect the fluctuation of the website.
+Link Building – The numbers of link buildings also affect the fluctuation of the website.

 Strength of links – The more powerful links, the more fluctuation.

 Modification – If there are any major changes like the new launching of a webpage or website or redesigning of the website, there are more chances of fluctuation.